SDI-SoftwareDefinedInverter/TAPAS/README.md

 _`<drive>:\ti\motorware\motorware\_1\_01\_00\_16\sw\solutions\instaspin\_foc\boards\TAPAS\_V1\_0\f28x\f2806xF\projects\ccs5\ `_
 and click the "OK" button.

-In the "Discovered projects¿ ¿ list below you will see all the projects lying in the selected directory.
+In the "Discovered projects" list below you will see all the projects lying in the selected directory.
-Here, you can choose for example the project _¿TAPAS\_quick\_start¿_, which represents the demo firmware used with the python ¿ script for the Raspberry PI.
+Here, you can choose for example the project _"TAPAS\_quick\_start"_, which represents the demo firmware used with the python - script for the Raspberry PI.

 For all the other projects in the folders